Tyrowo/tyro_work/README.md

 done - make background set to gray so that while background is loading it isn't blank white done - -- it's not on index, because that's only the splash screen after that it's the scaffold background

+done - set body of main page to be gray until image finishes loading done - set up redirect for tyrowo.com and tyrowo.work to go to tyro.work

 investigate this concept of deploying to webassembly instead of javascript. (build web --wasm) Since this is a simple page maybe web assembly would be able to improve performance?
 If it has a shorter boot up time then hell yeah. https://docs.flutter.dev/platform-integration/web/wasm https://github.com/flutter/flutter/wiki/Flutter-build-release-channels